getify/foi-lang/formalization-work/Foi-Specification.md

 emit-edge rule for the function that supplies the callback, and it does not relax §6.13.4's coverage rule: a perform inside the supplied callback still traces outward to an enclosing `~<*` exactly as it would otherwise.
-Whether a given function conforms to a slot declared `:Effects(Any)` is a type-conformance question, covered in §9.
+Whether a given function conforms to a slot declared `:Effects(Any)` is a type-conformance question, deferred to §9.9.

 Entries prefix-match per §6.1.4: `:Effects(User.IO)` declares
 that the function may perform `Effect.User.IO` or any